 The Licensed Practical Nurse (LPN) functions under the directions of physicians (doctors and surgeons) and registered nurses in a variety of healthcare settings.
 Individuals attend accredited LPN training programs with such courses as pharmacology, nursing, biology and supervised practicums in clinical settings.
 After completion of this field of study, the LPN can sit for the NCLEX-PN® exam.

-- Reasons for failing to pass the NCLEX-PN® include inadequate preparation, poor knowledge of question styles and procedures, and extreme nervousness.
+- Some of the top reasons for failing to pass the NCLEX-PN® include inadequate preparation, poor knowledge of question styles and procedures, and extreme nervousness.
+Take the time to address each of these problems while you are studying.

-- Plan a study schedule six months in advance of the NCLEX-PN® exam using the outline at the NCSBN LPN Test Plan site to organize your study strategy.
+- Plan a study schedule six months in advance of the NCLEX-PN® exam using the outline found on the NCSBN NCLEX-PN® Test Plan to organize your study strategy.

 - If you study better in a group, contact classmates from your LPN program to plan study sessions using the outline listed in #2 above.
 If a formal class motivates you better, check with your LPN program or your State Board of Nursing for review courses in your location.

 - Create lists, pictures, diagrams or flash cards of main topics from the outline.
 Pictures are worth a thousand words when learning new material.
 Flashcards for NCLEX-PN® can be found online for a fee.

 - Devote time to active learning by reviewing material listed on the NCSBN LPN outline.
 Focus on textbook answers as all the questions reference back to a source like a textbook, not hospital experience.
 Sites like “Review for the NCLEX-PN®” provide a good overview starting place.
 ATI Testing lists the most difficult questions to answer involve the areas of prioritization, lab values, delegation, infection control and airway-breathing-circulation (abc).
 Candidates grapple with understanding these areas.